sporchia/alttp_vt_randomizer/readme.md

 $ composer install
 ```

-### Database setup
+## Database setup
-Create a new mysql database for the randomizer (see mysql documentation for how to do this, you'll need to install mysql server if it's not installed already)

 Run the following command to create a new config for the app
 ```
 $ cp .env.example .env
 ```

+### MySQL
+Create a new mysql database for the randomizer (see mysql documentation for how to do this, you'll need to install mysql server if it's not installed already)

 Then modify .env with appropriate username, password, and database name.
 Change the db connection to mysql
 Example: